Do small businesses need to be PCI compliant?

 - Change all default passwords and usernames on your network and systems

-6. Only store card data that’s necessary
+6. Only store necessary card data

-A good way to simplify your PCI compliance is limiting how much card data you store.
+A good way to simplify your PCI compliance is by limiting how much card data you store.
 The less data you store, the less time and resources you have to devote to securing that data.